realtimedatalake/rtdl/README.md

 ## V0.0.1 - Current status -- what works and what doesn't

 ### What works?
-rtdl is not full-features yet, but it is currently functional.
+rtdl is not full-featured yet, but it is currently functional.
 You can configure streams that ingest json from an rtdl endpoint, process them into Parquet, and save the files to a destination configured in your stream. rtdl can write files locally, to AWS S3, and to GCP Cloud Storage.